Emma

 In stock

-The novels of the talented English writer Jane Austen (1775–1817), published at the beginning of the 1870th century, are deservedly considered classics of British literature.
-The publication introduces readers to her fourth major work, “Emma,” translated by Maria Iosifovna Kahn.
-The main character of this novel, written in a humorous manner, enthusiastically wooes her friends and neighbors.
-The publication is decorated with black and white and color drawings by two brothers, British artists Charles Edmund Brock (1938–1875) and Henry Matthew Brock (1960–XNUMX).
+The novels of the talented English writer Jane Austen (1775-1817), published in the early 19th century, are deservedly considered classics of British literature.
+The edition introduces readers to her fourth major work "Emma" translated by Maria Iosifovna Kahn.
+The protagonist of this novel written in a humorous manner with a passion matchmaking her acquaintances and neighbors.
+The edition is decorated with black-and-white and color drawings by two brothers, British artists Charles Edmund Brock (1870-1938) and Henry Matthew Brock (1875-1960).

 See also: